Nikos Bozionelos

 Nikos Bozionelos is a Greek-British academic in the area of Business Psychology.
 His early career contributions included a report on physical features and promotion rates of managers.
 Later contributions included establishment of the notion of prevalence rates for computer anxiety and demonstration of the digital divide.

 His name is nowadays mostly associated with research in careers.
-He is currently employed by Durham Business School of Durham University.
+As of 2023, he is a professor at Emlyon Business School, having previously been a professor at Durham Business School and Audencia Business School.